Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Gauging Hamiltonians and Quantum States

 \subsection{Gauge Symmetry and the Physical Hilbert Space}

 The Hilbert space of a lattice gauge theory $\mathcal{H}$, as discussed above, could be decomposed as

 where $\mathcal{H}_{\mathrm{g}}$ is the Hilbert space of the gauge fields on the links, while $\mathcal{H}_{\mathrm{f}}$ represents the matter degrees of freedom on the vertices.
 In the fermionic case it is a Fock space, but one may consider other types of matter as well.
-However, not every state in this Hilbert space is what we call ``physical'', due to the symmetry and its implications.
+However, not every state in the product space $\mathcal{H}_{\mathrm{g}}\times\mathcal{H}_{\mathrm{f}}$ is what we call ``physical'', due to the symmetry and its implications, which is why (\ref{HHH}) is not an equality but rather an embedding.
+There have been different approaches to identify the gauge invariant sectors of the Hilbert space within the larger product space, e.g. by finding dualities between gauge invariant systems and spin systems \cite{savit_duality_1980}.
+More recently, such an embedding has been discussed in the context of entanglement entropy measurements \cite{buividovich_entanglement_2008}.
+In \cite{tagliacozzo_entanglement_2011}, a connection between the Hilbert space structure of gauge theories and tensor networks has been established, by using tensor networks for describing states in the gauge invariant part of the Hilbert space.

 The gauge symmetry implies that